asyncapi/website/pages/blog/creating-consistency-announcing-asyncapi-spectral-together.md

 ensure API definitions can reach their full potential, without needing to have special code owners review every change to the documents.

-Although Spectral is mostly referenced in the context of OpenAPI, AsyncAPI (funded by Postman), has been an integral part of Spectral for quite some time now.
+Although Spectral is mostly referenced in the context of OpenAPI, AsyncAPI has been an integral part of Spectral for quite some time now.
 In fact, later this month our Spectral AsyncAPI ruleset will celebrate its second anniversary.